ctDiscrete

 The Merton-Samuelson model of portfolio choice is the foundation for the vast literature analyzing financial risk,2 not because it offers conclusions that cannot be obtained from other frameworks,3 but because it is easy to use and its key insights emerge in a way that is natural, transparent, and intuitive — in a word, the Merton-Samuelson model is tractable.

 Unfortunately, nonfinancial risk4 (which is much more important than financial risk for most households)5 has proven more difficult to analyze.
-Of course, a large and impressive numerical literature has carefully computed the theoretical effects of realistically calibrated nonfinancial risks in a variety of contexts.7 But because a formidable investment in human capital is required to learn the computational methods necessary to solve such models, much of the economic literature (and much graduate-level instruction) has dodged the question of how nonfinancial risk influences choices, by assuming perfect insurance markets or perfect foresight or risk neutrality or quadratic utility or Constant Absolute Risk Aversion, or by attempting only to match aggregate risks (which are orders of magnitude smaller than idiosyncratic risks).
-These approaches rob the question of its essence, either by assuming that markets transform nonfinancial risk into financial risk or by making implausible assumptions in order to reach the implausible conclusion that decisions are largely or entirely unaffected by such risk.8
+Of course, a large and impressive numerical literature has carefully computed the effects of specific nonfinancial risks in a variety of particular contexts.6 But because the computational methods necessary to solve such models are daunting and the insights that emerge are not easy to explain, much of the economic literature (and much graduate-level instruction) has dodged the question of how nonfinancial risk influences choices, by assuming perfect insurance markets or perfect foresight or risk neutrality or quadratic utility or Constant Absolute Risk Aversion, or by attempting only to match aggregate risks (which are orders of magnitude smaller than idiosyncratic risks).
+These approaches rob the question of its essence, either by assuming (counterfactually) that markets transform nonfinancial risk into financial risk or by making implausible assumptions crafted to generate the implausible conclusion that decisions are largely or entirely unaffected by nonfinancial risk.7

-Our paper’s contribution is to offer a tractable model that captures the key qualitative features (and many quantitative features) of realistic models of the optimal response to nonfinancial risk, but without the customary technical difficulties.
+Our contribution is to offer a tractable model that captures the main features of realistic models of the optimal response to nonfinancial risk, but without the customary technical difficulties.
 The model is a natural extension of the no-risk perfect foresight framework.
-Its solution is characterized by simple, intuitive equations and we show how the model’s results can be analyzed using a phase diagram analysis that will be familiar to every student of the canonical Ramsey growth model taught in graduate school.
+Its solution is characterized by simple, intuitive equations and we show how the model’s results can be analyzed using a phase diagram like that of the canonical Ramsey growth model.

 The trick that yields tractability is to distill all nonreturn risk into a stark and simple possibility: A one-time uninsurable permanent loss in nonfinancial income.
-For an individual’s decision problem, this may be directly interpreted as the risk of a permanent transition into unemployment (or disability, or retirement).
-Our view is that the consumer’s response to this single, tractable risk can capture most of the substantive essence (that is, the qualitative and quantitative implications) of the results obtained in the numerical literature under more realistic but more complex assumptions about income dynamics.
+Our view is that the consumer’s response to this single, tractable risk captures most of the substantive essence of the results obtained by the numerical literature under more realistic but more complex assumptions about income dynamics.
+Indeed, our view is that our model matches essentially all of the qualitative and even some of the quantitative implications of such models.

-The optimal response to such a risk is to aim to accumulate a buffer stock of precautionary assets, as a form of “self-insurance.”
-The existing literature has found the numerical value of the target under specific parametric assumptions, but has struggled to present an intuitive picture of the determinants of that target.
-In contrast, we are able to derive an analytical formula for the target level of wealth, and show transparently how the precautionary motive interacts with the other saving motives that have been well understood since Irving Fisher (1930)’s work: The income, substitution, and human wealth effects.
+The optimal response to any such risk is to aim to accumulate a buffer stock of precautionary assets.
+The existing literature has computed the numerical value of the target under specific parametric assumptions, but has struggled to present an intuitive picture of the determinants of that target.
+Here, we are able to derive an analytical formula for the target level of wealth, and show how the precautionary motive (nonlinearly) interacts with the other saving motives that have been well understood since Irving Fisher (1930)’s work: The income, substitution, and human wealth effects.

-Our hope is that tractability of this kind will eventually allow a model like ours to become the standard reference point to which more specialized models can be compared in much of economics, replacing the perfect foresight, certainty equivalent, or perfect markets models that are currently so widely used because of their own tractability.
-A further ambition is that even the specialist literatures like heterogeneous-agents macroeconomics may find ours a useful ‘toy model’ with which to exposit more clearly some of the subtle points that authors in those literatures find difficult to communicate simply by appealing to results from numerical simulations.10
+A tractable model like ours can be used as a reference point for more specialized models, complementing the perfect foresight, certainty equivalent, or perfect markets models that are currently so widely used because of their tractability.
+Even computation-intensive literatures like heterogeneous-agents macroeconomics may find ours a useful ‘toy model’ with which to exposit some of the subtle points that numerical simulations deliver without interpretation.10

 2 The Decision Problem

 For concreteness, we analyze the problem of an individual consumer facing a labor income risk.
-Other interpretations (like the ones mentioned in the introduction) are left for future work or other authors.
-We couch the problem in discrete time, but in most cases we provide the logarithmic approximations that will correspond to the exact solution to the corresponding problem in continuous time.11
+Other interpretations (like those mentioned in the introduction) are left for future work or other authors.11

 The aggregate wage rate, Wt, grows by a constant factor G from the current time period to the next, reflecting exogenous productivity growth:

-The interest rate is exogenous and constant (the economy is small and open); the interest factor is denoted R .12 Define mmm as market resources (financial wealth plus current income), aaa as end-of-period assets after all actions have been accomplished (specifically, after the consumption decision), and bbb as bank balances before receipt of labor income.
+The interest rate is exogenous and constant (the economy is small and open); the interest factor is denoted R.12 Define m as market resources (financial wealth plus current income), a as end-of-period assets after all actions have been accomplished (specifically, after the consumption decision), and b as bank balances before receipt of labor income.
 Individuals are subject to a dynamic budget constraint (DBC) that can be decomposed into the following elements:

-where ℓ measures the consumer’s labor productivity (hours of work for an employed consumer are assumed to be exogenous and fixed) and ξ is a dummy variable indicating the consumer’s employment state: Everyone in this economy is either employed (ξ = 1 , a state indicated by the letter ‘e’) or unemployed (ξ = 0 , a state indicated by ‘u’).
+where measures the consumer’s labor productivity (hours of work for an employed consumer are assumed to be exogenous and fixed) and ξ is a dummy variable indicating the consumer’s employment state: Everyone in this economy is either employed (ξ = 1, a state indicated by the letter ‘e’) or unemployed (ξ = 0, a state indicated by ‘u’).
 Thus, labor income is zero for unemployed consumers.13

 2.1 The Unemployed Consumer’s Problem